-Harvard University Distinguished Service Professor and Joan L. and Julius H. Jacobson Professor of Public Health
+Joan L. and Julius H. Jacobson Research Professor of Public Health

-Dr. Bloom holds a bachelor’s degree in biology and an honorary D.Sc. from Amherst College and a Ph.D. in immunology from Rockefeller University.
+Dr. Bloom holds a bachelor’s degree in biology from Amherst College and a Ph.D. in immunology from the Rockefeller University and received honorary degrees from Amherst College and Harvard University.